-PROGRAM NAME Medical Assistant (Hempstead & Islandia) (This program is accredited by COE) DURATION: 900 hrs (600 hours classroom and 300 hours internship/externship) TOTAL COST: \$12,500 (Registration Fee \$100, Tuition \$12,400) PREREQUISITE High School Diploma or GED OBJECTIVE The Medical Assistant program prepares students to perform both administrative and clinical duties under the direction of a physician.
+PROGRAM NAME Medical Assistant (Hempstead & Islandia) DURATION: 900 hrs (600 hours classroom and 300 hours internship/externship) TOTAL COST: \$12,995 (Registration Fee \$100, Tuition \$12,895) PREREQUISITE High School Diploma or GED OBJECTIVE The Medical Assistant program prepares students to perform both administrative and clinical duties under the direction of a physician.
 Students will be trained in a broad range of skills that are essential to a career in a medical setting - including administrative tasks and clinical duties.
 This program will focus on medical practices and procedures, medical ethics and law, medical insurance and record keeping and patient preparation for basic laboratory procedures and tests.
 The program will also prepare students to work as cardiac monitoring technicians.
-A 300 hour internship is required upon completion of the course(work.
-DESCRIPTION: INTRODUCTION TO COMPUTERS This course is designed to teach keyboarding and to introduce the student to the Microsoft Office Suite and the Internet.
+A 300 hour internship is required upon completion of the course work.
+DESCRIPTION: COMPUTER FUNDAMENTALS 18 hours-Skills This course is designed to teach keyboarding and to introduce the student to the Microsoft Office Suite and the Internet.
 This course will also provide the student with knowledge and experience in using Internet Explorer to browse the web and create and the basics of using Microsoft Office.
-MEDICAL TYPING AND TRANSCRIPTION TO hours- Skills Emphasis in keyboarding will be placed on accuracy and attaining the highest rate possible.
+MEDICAL TYPING & TRANSCRIPTION 70 hours-Skills Emphasis in keyboarding will be placed on accuracy and attaining the highest rate possible.
 Minimum speed goal of 35 wpm is required.
 The student will learn formatting procedures for basic business correspondence and for centering tables on an electronic keyboard.
 In addition, the student will continue to develop speed and proficiency in keyboarding by taking timed writings and practicing assigned drills.
-ANATOMY & PHYSIOLOGY The course consists of teaching the basic structure and functions of the human body.
+ANATOMY & PHYSIOLOGY 60 hours-Theory The course consists of teaching the basic structure and functions of the human body.
 It also emphasizes on the various systems of the body such as cardiovascular, respiratory, neurology, gastroenterology, nephrology, and others.
 The course will also describe in detail about the most common diseases and disorders corresponding to each system.
-MEDICAL TERMINOLOGY This course is designed to familiarize the student with the structure and function of the human body.
+MEDICAL TERMINOLOGY 60 hours-Theory This course is designed to familiarize the student with the structure and function of the human body.
 Medical words, phrases and abbreviations relating to the body in health and disease will be covered.
 Emphasis will be placed on correct spelling, pronunciation and defining medical terms associated with selected body systems, disease conditions, and treatment modalities.
-All courses in this program will emphasize age appropriate terminology and care and cultural differences awareness MEDICAL LAW & ETHICS This course is designed to introduce the student to the knowledge of and other laws that a Medical Assistant should be aware off.
-In this course the students will also focus on medical practices with an emphasis on legal and ethical responsibilities.
-Students are introduced to HIPAA requirements, Medical Ethics and Medical Law.
-Topics discussed will be Duty of Care, R
+All courses in this program will emphasize age appropriate terminology and care and cultural differences awareness MEDICAL LAW & ETHICS 6 hours-Theory This course is designed to introduce the student to the knowledge of and other laws that a Medical Assistant should be aware off.
+In this course the students on the Nowledge of and other laws that a memphasis on legal and ethical responsibilities.
+Students are introduced to HIPAA requirements, Medical Ethics

-OFFICE CARE AND MANAGEMENT
+OFFICE CARE AND MANAGEMENT 18 hours-Skills